-Sometimes, if the translator works in tandem with a fellow freelancer, the file will be sent on to them so it has a fresh pair of eyes on it that can pick up any small mistakes and suggest any necessary changes.
+Sometimes, a translator will work in tandem with a fellow freelancer to review their work, who’s able to pick up any small mistakes and suggest any necessary changes.

-If they’re working with a translation agency, the translator will normally run a QA check and then send it in, and it will be reviewed by the agency before delivery.
+If they’re working with a translation agency, the translator will normally run a QA check and then send it in, where it will typically be reviewed by the agency before delivery.

-This often isn’t necessary, especially if a translation tool has been used that has been able to preserve the fomatting of the original document, or if it’s the content of the document that matters to the client rather that the asthetics.
+This often isn’t necessary, especially if a translation tool has been used that has been able to preserve the fomatting of the original document, or if it’s the content of the document that matters to the client rather than the aesthetics.

 In some cases, however, a translator will have to take the time to ensure that the formatting of the original has been preserved.